You don’t need a generous marketing budget to make a splash. Take advantage of cheap or free online marketing ideas to help you grow your business.

 16. Sponsor events on a small scale

 Local community events (fairs, festivals, concerts) can be a great place to market physical products.

-To find them, just Google something like “[niche] event sponsor.”
+To find them, search for something like “[niche] event sponsor.”

 Keeping or bringing back a customer who has already shopped with you is cheaper than acquiring a brand new one.
-That’s why businesses (especially Internet and TV companies) are always offering big discounts to come back to them.
+That’s why businesses (especially Internet and TV companies) always offer big discounts to come back to them.

 If you are a B2B business, consider writing a handwritten note that thanks them for their past business and invites them back.